 education, health and protection services.
 Return to main appeal page.

-- In 21 countries and territories, UNICEF will protect the most vulnerable children, families and communities from exposure to COVID-19 and its impacts.
+- In the 15 countries and territories included in this appeal, UNICEF will support the most vulnerable children, families and communities, affected by the health and socioeconomic impacts of COVID-19.
 At the regional level, UNICEF will provide technical assistance to country offices, building preparedness capacities at all levels and ensuring linkages between humanitarian and resilience efforts.

-- UNICEF is requesting US$48.9 million to address COVID-19-related humanitarian needs (US$36.5 million) and support overall emergency preparedness and response (US$12.4 million).
-Priorities include the safe return to school; the provision of water, sanitation and hygiene (WASH) services; and support for health systems.
-Seventeen independent states and four territories are directly covered by this regional appeal.
+- UNICEF is requesting US$29.1 million to address COVID-19-related humanitarian needs at the country level (US$21.7 million) and to support overall emergency preparedness and response across the region (US$7.4 million).
+Priorities include the safe return of children to school, infection prevention and control, and support for the continuity of basic services.

 700,000 children are at risk of severe acute malnutrition